Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-reactors.md

 ## Invoking a Reactor

-Reactors are invoked by an Application with permissions to a specific data [`classification`](https://docs.basistheory.com/#tokens-token-classifications) (for example `token:pii:use:reactor`).
-This classification enables a Reactor to detokenize tokens matching the specific `classification` your application has been granted.
+Reactors may be invoked by an Application with `token:use` permission, which enables the Reactor to detokenize tokens provided in the request `args`.
+It is recommended that you restrict which tokens a Reactor can detokenize by only granting `token:use` permission on the most-specific [container](/concepts/what-are-token-containers) of tokens that is required.

 ```bash
 curl "https://api.basistheory.com/reactors/5b493235-6917-4307-906a-2cd6f1a90b13/react" \